yereverluvinunclebert/Steampunk-Grid-Gauges.widget/README.md

 This Widget is a moveable widget that you can move anywhere around the desktop as you require.

+When you first run the widget it will default to displaying the UK current electricity consumption.
+A right click on the prefs will allow you to select data relating to any method of generating or delivering electricity in the UK.
+It can also display the current frequency in Hz.

 The graphics are my own.
 This widget was created with the serious coding skills of Harry Whitfield.
 I supplied the graphics, made some ephemeral changes and helped steered the widget toward its final goal.
 I also tested the widget and added